hasantezcan/hasantezcan.github.io/_posts/2017-12-27-Bayesian-thinking.md

 ---
 layout: post
-title: "Bayesian thinking- what can we learn reasoning from the machines?"
+title: "Bayesian thinking- what can we learn about reasoning from the machines?"
 author: "Damian Bogunowicz"
 categories: blog
 tags: [AI, Bayes' theorem, mathematics, psychology]